kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 ### Leave Mesh\*Routes in top level targetRef as it is now and refine semantics of `spec.targetRef`

-Instead of having `targetRef` always refer to a workload, instead `targetRef` selects some part of the Envoy configuration of a workload, where that part is represented by a real Kuma resource.
+Instead of having `targetRef` always refer to a workload, `targetRef` selects some part of the Envoy configuration of a workload, where that part is represented by a real Kuma resource.

 In fact `targetRef` is the wrong concept for selecting workloads,